-Ali co-founded the Awj Arab music ensemble in Damascus in 2007, and performed with the Ugarit Ensemble, and the Orchestra of the Bronx.
-In 2010, Samer was featured by Moncef Genoud at the Damascus Opera House.
-He has collaborated with musicians in the United States and Syria, such as Khaleel Haj Hussein, Ramez Khaskiyya, Bassam Saba, and Michel Merhej Baklouk.
+Samer co-founded the Damascus-based Awj Arab music ensemble (2007-2011), and performed with the Ugarit Ensemble (1996-2006), and the Orchestra of the Bronx in New York City.
+In the year 2010 Samer was featured by Moncef Genoud at the Damascus Opera House.
+He has collaborated with musicians in the United States and Syria, such as Ramez Khaskiyya, Bassam Saba, and Michel Merhej Baklouk.

-Ali plays a 1957 Oud, made by luthier Mahmoud Safi of Damascus, Syria.
+Samer plays a 1957 Oud by Mahmoud Safi of Damascus, Syria.